Late Summer in New Orleans

 NOLA on Tap Beer Fest, September 21, noon – 7 p.m.

 September brings a lot to the table in New Orleans, and Fried Chicken Festival promises again to be one of the highlights.
-Held at the Woldenberg Park on the riverfront, this free fest features three outdoor stages, two for music and one for the cooking demos.
+Held at the Woldenberg Park on the Riverfront, this free fest features three outdoor stages, two for music and one for the cooking demos.
 Expect celebrity chef cameos, over 30 well-known fried chicken vendors coming from all over the region, VIP and chill lounges, and cooking and eating contests.
-Among the returning vendors is the past years’ contest winner, the beloved Original Fiorella’s.
+Among the returning vendors is the past years’ contest winner, The Original Fiorellas’ Cafe in Gentilly.